Kapom888/Kapom888/README.md

 ## 🤖 About Me
 **Songphon Khamwongsa**
-A dedicated Information Technology student with hands-on experience in developing web and mobile applications.
-Skilled in Java Spring Boot, Spring MVC, Flutter, and proficient in working with databases such as MySQL and Oracle.
-Strong in SQL, HTML/CSS, and API testing with Postman.
-Eager to apply technical knowledge and problem-solving skills to build scalable, high-quality systems, while continuously learning new technologies to contribute to valuable software projects in dynamic organizations.
+Information Technology student with practical experience in web and mobile application development.
+Skilled in Java, Spring Boot, Spring MVC, Flutter, HTML/CSS and API testing with Postman.
+Experienced in working with databases such as MySQL and Oracle.
+Committed to applying technical knowledge and problem-solving skills, and constantly learning new technologies to create valuable software for the organization.

 ✨ *Dean’s List (2022–2025), GPA 3.65/4.00*